 The risk of people becoming withdrawn and lonely within the home was minimised by encouraging them to join in with the activities that were regularly organised.
-People living in the home spent time in garden, going to local clubs, swimming and attending BBQ's at the local pub.
+People living in the home spent time in garden, went to local pubs, visited friends and some people went out independently.
 Care staff made efforts to engage people's interest in what was happening in the wider world and local community.